 Reclamation of the disturbed areas will provide a permanent cover of plant species which are consistent with the planned post-mining land use.
 Particularly where wildlife habitat is a post-mining land use, care will be taken to ensure that the growth of plant species will attract and support wildlife will be carried out.
-Achievement of the post- mining land use consisting of rangeland and wildlife habitat will be by the grading and backfilling plan and the revegetation plan reviewed in Section 2.05.4 of this application.
+Achievement of the post-mining land use consisting of rangeland and wildlife habitat will be by the grading and backfilling plan and the revegetation plan reviewed in Section 2.05.4 of this application.
 Upon release of bond and final revegetation, the land will be returned to each of these uses, similar to the process which NECC currently uses on other adjacent surface.
 NECC currently owns all of the surface which is affected by the New Elk mining operations (excluding the pond 4 and DWP area owned by Colorado Parks and Wildlife) and plans to retain ownership.
 Therefore, upon completion of final reclamation and revegetation, the land use will be returned to each specific use and utilized by lessees or renters.
-NECC will continue to maintain control over these areas consistent with the post-mining land uses.
-Access to the revegetated area will be controlled to ensure that the post-mining land uses are achieved as soon as possible.
+NECC will continue to maintain control over these areas consistent with the post-mining land uses are achieved as soon as possible.
+Roads through the reclaimed disturbed areas will be retained as permanent structures and will provide access to the State Wildlife area.